-Use DriveLock Application Control to specifically restrict or allow the use of applications on your corporate computers.
+The Application Control feature allows you to selectively restrict or allow the use of applications on your corporate computers.

-Note: Note that DriveLock Application Control is not automatically included in the standard DriveLock installation package.
+Note: Please note that Application Control is not automatically part of the basic DriveLock functionality.
 If you have not entered a license for it, this node will not appear in your DriveLock Management Console.
-Depending on the lizense, some functionalities, such as application behavior control, may not be available.
+Depending on the license, some functionalities, such as application behavior control, may not be available.

-DriveLock Application Control includes the following features:
+DriveLock Application Control includes several functions: